 - Heat a non-stick pan over medium or medium-low heat.
 Prepare a cookie sheet with parchment paper off to the side.
 Once the pan is warmed, add all ingredients to the pan.

-- Once sugar has completely dissolved, pour out contents of pan onto parchment paper.
+- Once the sugar has completely dissolved, pour out the contents of the pan onto parchment paper.
 Quickly spread and separate clumps with a silicone spatula before they harden.
 Let cool completely & store in a mason jar.